Mindfulness vs Medication for Anxiety: Evidence, Tradeoffs, and Practical Steps

 • Repeat daily.
 The skill builds through repetition, not one unusually calm session.

 Some people feel temporary discomfort or increased anxiety during practice.
-If that happens, shorten the session, keep your eyes open, switch to grounding through feet on tile, or stop and seek guidance.
+If that happens, shorten the session, keep your eyes open, orient to something steady in the room, or pause and seek guidance.
 Tools like Mindful.net can help with guided secular practice when you want a beginner-friendly structure.

 Online MBSR access for mindfulness vs medication for anxiety

 Does online MBSR work as well as in-person MBSR?
-A trial summary found online MBSR was noninferior to in-person MBSR, with a mean difference of -0.04 and a 95% confidence interval from -0.33 to 0.25 source.
+A trial summary found online MBSR was noninferior to in-person MBSR, with a mean difference of -0.04 and a 95% confidence interval from -0.33 to 0.25 Comparing Meditation Versus Medicine Patients Anxiety Disord.

 That does not prove every meditation app equals a clinical program.
 Online practice may help when travel, cost, childcare, work schedules, or local access make in-person classes hard.
 It can also support beginner instruction between sessions, especially when you need a short practice before opening a laptop.